Lambdanaut/Art/Writing/music/external-impact-boundaries.md

     C7                C                  Am              Em                 F             G7             C        C The red it pours like waterfalls as it's mopped up by microbe mothballs and spat out into dirt to grow a tree

-    C7                  C                   Am         Em               F                  G7             C       C And from the tree there grows a fruit, soon eaten by a little newt, who dreams to be quite bigger than he be
+    C7                  C                   Am         Em                   F                  G7             C       C And from the tree there grows a fruit, soon eaten by a mothball brute, who dreams to be quite bigger than he be

    G         F           C            Am